roguehistory/DIGH-HIST3812/content/en/building/cr-guidance.md

 author = "Dr. Graham"
 title = "Guidance for Collaborative Readers" date = "2020-08-02"
+description = "On what it means to respond to someone else's prepared materials"
 +++

 If you're not a Discussion Leader in a given week, you're a Collaborative Reader, and your task is to enrichen our understanding of the material by engaging with the texts in a generous way.
 Following [Kathleen Fitzpatrick](http://www.plannedobsolescence.net/generous-thinking-the-university-and-the-public-good/), I understand 'generous thinking' to work like this: